Instability of algebraic standing waves for nonlinear Schr\''odinger equations with triple power nonlinearities: Introduction

 where $S$ and $\mu$ are defined as in \eqref{define of S omega}, \eqref{define of mu} respectively.
 Moreover, all algebraic standing waves of equation \eqref{triple power equation} are of the form

 for some $\theta\in\R$ and $x_0\in\R^n$. \end{proposition}

 \begin{remark} \begin{itemize} \item[(1)] In case DFD, we only obtain the result on existence of algebraic standing waves when $n=1$ (see Proposition \ref{pro1}).
-The variational characterization of algebraic standing waves and stability or instability of these solutions are open problems, even in dimension one. \item[(2)] By using similar arguments as in \cite[Proof of Proposition 3.5]{FuHa21}, we prove that the algebraic standing waves in higher dimensions ($n=2,3$) are also in $H^1(\R^n)$. \end{itemize} \end{remark}
+The variational characterization of algebraic standing waves and stability or instability of these solutions are open problems, even in dimension one. \item[(2)] By using similar arguments as in \cite[Proof of Proposition 3.5]{FuHa21}, we prove that the algebraic standing waves in higher dimensions ($n=2,3$) are also in $H^1(\R^n)$. \item[(3)] By scaling invariance of \eqref{triple power equation}, we may assume $|a_1|=|a_3|=1$ without loss of generality.
+This assumption will be made throughout the rest of this paper. \end{itemize} \end{remark}